What is an LLC organizer? What do they do?

 Most states require that individuals serving as LLC organizers be at least 18 years of age or older.
 States have few other rules or regulations regarding who is legally allowed to serve as an LLC organizer.

-What is the difference between an LLC organizer and an LLC member?
+What is the difference between an organizer and a member of an LLC?

 An LLC organizer is distinct from an LLC member.
 An LLC member is defined as an individual or entity holding a membership interest.
 LLC members are responsible for the company’s operations and administration.
 An LLC organizer is the individual or entity responsible for facilitating the technical formation of an LLC on behalf of the LLC.
 This person doesn’t have to be a member of the limited liability company.